PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

 * The time limit to complete the task is 4 minutes (240 seconds).

-* The task is ONLY complete when ANY part of the robot is inside the orange-red sphere (goal location marker) after following the predefined path as shown above.
+* The task is ONLY complete when ANY part of the robot is inside the orange-red sphere (goal location marker) after following the pre-defined path as shown above.

 !!! note "Note"
     Ensure you DO NOT provide a solution with hard-coded positions for the robot to move to because in evaluation, the robot initial position would be randomized.